Investing Real Estate Investing

 For example, you should consider the investment options you're interested in.
 If you want funds and individual deals, CrowdStreet is the better option.
 But if you prefer the diversification of a REIT and don’t want to invest a lot, Fundrise may be the better choice.

 Another important factor to consider is the cost.
 Fundrise has a fixed rate for its advisory and management fees.
-Although CrowdStreet doesn't charge fees, you may still pay fees based on the sponsor of the deal you join.
+These fees are similar to what you will find with financial advisors or robo-advisors.
+Although CrowdStreet doesn't charge platform fees, expect to pay fees based on the sponsor of the deal you join.

 Can you really make money with Fundrise?